 - Possession or consumption of alcohol by anyone under the age of 21 is prohibited.

 - Providing alcohol or access to alcohol to anyone under the age of 21 is prohibited.

 - Violating any provision of the Code of Conduct while under the influence of alcohol constitutes a violation of this policy.

 - Common containers (e.g. kegs) are prohibited on campus.

 - Driving while intoxicated is prohibited.
 Driving under the influence is prohibited.

-- Amnesty: in certain circumstances, students may qualify for amnesty.
+- Students may qualify for amnesty in certain circumstances.
 See the Medical Amnesty Policy.